Sunitinib

 Overdose Effects

-Treatment of overdose with Sunitinib should consist of general supportive measures.
-There is no specific antidote for overdosage with Sunitinib.
+Treatment of overdose with Sutinib should be consisted of general supportive measures.
+There is no specific antidote for overdosage with Sutinib.
 If indicated, elimination of unabsorbed drug should be achieved by emesis or gastric lavage.
-Cases of accidental overdose have been reported; these cases were associated with adverse reactions consistent with the known safety profile of Sunitinib, or without adverse reactions.
-A case of intentional overdose involving the ingestion of 1,500 mg of Sunitinib in an attempted suicide was reported without adverse reaction.
-In non-clinical studies mortality was observed following as few as 5 daily doses of 500 mg/kg (3000 mg/m²) in rats.
-At this dose, signs of toxicity included impaired muscle coordination, head shakes, hypoactivity, ocular discharge, piloerection and gastrointestinal distress.
+Cases of accidental overdose have been reported; these cases were associated with adverse reactions consistent with the known safety profile of Sutinib, or without adverse reactions.
+A case of intentional overdose involving the ingestion of 1500 mg of Sutinib in an attempted suicide was reported without adverse reaction.
+In nonclinical studies, mortality was observed following as few as 5 daily doses of 500 mg/kg (3000 mg/m2) in rats.
+At this dose, signs of toxicity included impaired muscle coordination, head shakes, hypoactivity, ocular discharge, piloerection, and gastrointestinal distress.
 Mortality and similar signs of toxicity were observed at lower doses when administered for longer durations.

 Therapeutic Class